Fall in the Blue Ridge Mountains by Leslie Restivo

 Beacon Heights Trail

 This quick hike delivers a big payoff.
 From one lookout, see how the autumn colors perfectly frame Grandfather Mountain.
 From a lookout facing the other direction, survey layers of mountain ridges.
-Beacon Heights is another high-elevation spot that tends to see fall color early in the season.
+Beacon Heights is another high-elevation spot that often sees fall color early in the season.

 Cataloochee Trails